MichaelELeonard/JavaScript-Challenge/README.md

 # Dashboard Visualization Components
-### Horizontal bar chart with a dropdown menu to display the top 10 OTUs found in Subject ID’s Bellybutton
+### A Horizontal bar chart with a dropdown menu was established to display the top 10 OTUs found in Subject ID’s Bellybutton
 * OTU _ids used as the labels for the bar chart.
 * OTU _labels used as the hovertext for the chart.